jeanwsr/mokit-doc-mdbook/src/chap4-2.md

 %mem=16GB
 ```

 requests a `automr` calculation use 16GB memory and 8 processors.
+Please specify reasonable/proper computational resource.
+For example, `%mem=1GB` with `%nprocshared=8` is usually unreasonable.
 Note that only `%nprocshared` and the unit `GB` is supported.
 Some DON'T things are listed below:
 (1) Do not use units MB, MW, GW, and do not use `%cpu` to specify the number of processors.
 (2) Do not write `%chk=xxx.chk` since it is useless for `automr`.